Abdulrahman-Kamel/exurl/README.md

 With exurl, you can split one url or multiple urls to many approval on patameters count , change parameter value in url to you want but change one by one and return all in list.

 # Overview
 The exurl python package was written with fast use in mind.
-It provides the following key features at present
+It provides the following key features at present <br>
-  - take url and change parameters value to you want, one by one
+  - take url and change parameters value to you want, one by one <br>
-  - take urls list and change parameters value to you want, again one by one
+  - take urls list and change parameters value to you want, again one by one <br>
-  - all results will returned in list
+  - all results will returned in list <br>

 ## why exurl !